Haiti dance group battles for cultural survival

 But 2 1/2 years later, Ayikodans has emerged from the rubble, performing to rapt audiences in Miami and earning the kind of rave reviews and cultural attention and support Saintus strived so long for.

-The state-of-the-art $500 million (318.1 million pounds) Arsht Centre, opened in 2006, is a far cry from the company's ramshackle studio in the hills above the capital, Port-au-Prince.
+The state-of-the-art $500 million Arsht Center, opened in 2006, is a far cry from the company's ramshackle studio in the hills above the capital, Port-au-Prince.

-The group hopes its success in Miami will be a stepping stone to bigger venues, including a much sought-after invitation to perform this fall at New York City Centre, one of the world's most prestigious dance theatres.
+The group hopes its success in Miami will be a stepping stone to bigger venues, including a much sought-after invitation to perform this fall at New York City Center, one of the world's most prestigious dance theaters.

 BEAT OF ANCESTORS, RHYTHM OF MODERN WORLD